Maxime Gunst: Later career

 In August 2018, Gunst signed a two-year contract with league rivals MVV.
 He made 29 appearances for the club in his first season, before his contract was terminated by mutual consent in November 2019.
 This occurred after media reported that he and Pieter Nys had started an uprising against head coach Fuat Usta.

 On 9 January 2020, Gunst signed a one-and-a-half-year contract plus a one-year option with Roda JC.
 His first game was against his previous club MVV, which ended in a 2–2 draw.

 In 2020, Gunst returned to Belgium where he signed with Roeselare, but that club went bankrupt in September 2020 and he became a free agent.

-Post-playing career
+After football

 Gunst retired from football after being released by Roeselare in 2020, and pursued a career as a personal trainer.
 In 2021, he became personal trainer for FitStudio in his hometown Waregem.